b3n0y/ResolveDevDoc/docs/source/readme_resolveapi.rst

 * SelectTakeByIndex(idx)                          --> Bool               # Selects a take by index, 1 <= idx <= number of takes.
 * FinalizeTake()                                  --> Bool               # Finalizes take selection.
 * CopyGrades([tgtTimelineItems])                  --> Bool               # Copies the current grade to all the items in tgtTimelineItems list.
 Returns True on success and False if any error occured.
+* UpdateSidecar()                                 --> Bool               # Updates sidecar file for BRAW clips or RMD file for R3D clips.

 **Gallery**